Language: EN

 arduino-baterias-banco

-Using a USB battery, the ones used to extend the battery life of mobile phones, is an interesting option to incorporate into our projects.
+Using a USB battery, like those used to extend mobile battery life, is an interesting option to incorporate into our projects.

-Many of these banks, in fact, incorporate a single 18650 lithium battery, plus a small circuit that elevates and regulates the voltage to 5V.
-In these cases, we can even replace one battery with another while using the same case, while we charge the discharged battery.
+Many of these banks, in fact, incorporate a single 18650 lithium battery, along with a small circuit that boosts and regulates the voltage to 5V.
+In these cases, we can even swap one battery for another, using the same case, while we charge the discharged battery.

 The 5V voltage is suitable for powering a wide variety of components, such as DC motors, servos, as well as a large number of devices (sensors, LED strips, displays…).

 These banks are, of course, rechargeable.
-The energy capacity is high, and we can find banks of up to 17,000mAh (although again, don’t fully believe the capacities advertised).
+The energy capacity is high, with banks available up to 17,000mAh (although again, do not fully believe the capacities stated in advertisements).

 As a disadvantage, it is a somewhat expensive option compared to other available options.
-In addition, the maximum intensity is reduced, typically less than 2A, making it unfeasible for large projects.
+Additionally, the maximum current is low, typically below 2A, which makes it unfeasible for large projects.

-In summary, a USB battery bank is a good mobility solution, as a battery to carry around that allows us to carry out tests and assemblies easily (much better than a 9V battery).
+In summary, a USB battery bank is a good mobility solution, as a battery to carry around that allows us to make tests and setups easily (and much better than a 9V battery).

-It is even an option that we could consider in medium-sized projects and robots, as long as we can reuse and rotate the same battery between the different projects to take advantage of its cost.
+It is even an option we could consider for medium-sized projects and robots, as long as we can repurpose and rotate the same battery between different projects to make the most of its cost.

 Nickel-metal hydride (NiMh) batteries